IngoKl/PyXMLConc/README.md

 The concordancer supports two working modes.
 The default mode (**Tokenizer**) tokenizes the text and builds the concordances from the individual tokens.
 The second mode, **re.findall**, uses regular expressions to search the text without previous tokenization.
 While this mode is somewhat more flexible, the user has to account for potential overlaps resulting in 'missing' concordances.

-I also provide compiled/binary versions for Windows.
-These can be found under releases.

 ## Todo

 - Add additional tests